brains-group/FLARKO/README.md

 ### LLM Configuration

 The chosen LLM can be trained normally by running `centralized_train.py`.
 The dataset, model, and hyperparameters can be adjusted by editing `centralized_full.yaml` in the `conf` folder.
 Additionally, you can override the base model path by passing a `--base_model_path` argument.
-You can also override the dataset name used by passing the `--dataset_name` argument, and you can pass the `--dataset_index` if you are using a federated dataset and want to train on just one client's data (used for the local training ablation).
+You can also override the dataset name used by passing the `--dataset_name` argument.

 The chosen LLM can be trained via a federated simulation by running `train.py`.
 The dataset, model, and hyperparameters can be adjusted by editing `federated_full.yaml` in the `conf` folder.
-Additionally, you can override the base model path by passing a `--base_model_path` argument, and you can override the number of federated training rounds by passing the `--num_rounds` argument (useful for resuming from a checkpoint).
+Additionally, you can override the base model path or lora path by passing the `--base_model_path` or `--lora_path` arguments, respectively, and you can override the number of federated training rounds by passing the `--num_rounds` argument (useful for resuming from a checkpoint).
 You can also override the dataset name used by passing the `--dataset_name` argument.

 Available configurations in `conf/`: